nginxinc/nginx-wiki/source/modules/redis2.rst

 If you want to use the `Redis pub/sub <http://redis.io/topics/pubsub>`_ feature with this module, then you must note the following limitations:

 * You cannot use `keepalive <http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive>`_ with this Redis upstream.
 Only short Redis connections will work.
-* There may be some race conditions that produce the harmless ``Redis server returned extra bytes`` warnings in your nginx's error.log.
+* There may be some race conditions that produce the harmless ``Redis server returned extra bytes`` warnings in your NGINX's error.log.
 Such warnings might be rare but just be prepared for it.
 * You should tune the various timeout settings provided by this module like `redis2_connect_timeout`_ and `redis2_read_timeout`_.

 If you cannot stand these limitations, then you are highly recommended to switch to the :github:`lua-resty-redis <openresty/lua-resty-redis>` library for :doc:`lua`.